Hoi An Ancient Communal Houses

 The Xuan My Communal House (Block 4, Thanh Ha)

 Inhabitants of Xuan My built their communal house in the late 17th century and renovated it in 1903.
-It keeps a great amount of information on the handicrafts and craftsmen of the region.
+It keeps valuable information on the handicrafts and craftsmen of the region.
 The Communal House displays many relics, steles, elephant statues, the Six Sages temple, and plenty of interesting legends.

 Cam Pho Communal House in Hoi An